is a lifelong yoga practitioner who owns, teaches yoga and leads weekly Zen Meditation at Endless Shore Yoga and Meditation Centre.

 Nadine is a certified, knowledgeable and intuitive yoga teacher who brings love and humour, her compassionate heart and over 20 years experience to her sessions.

 Nadine discovered yoga through curiosity, her need for self-reliance, for self empowerment and the deep intrinsic need to connect with her sacred self.
-The practice of yoga guided her to the natural ways of healing one's self; to explore and experience and express her authentic self which she once thought was not possible.
+The practice of yoga guided her to the natural ways of healing one's self; to explore and experience and express her authentic self.
 Practicing yoga and meditation has taught her how to skilfully adapt to challenging situations off the mat, to ease through times of transition and uncertainty and to remain grounded.

 Nadine's teaching embodies an eclectic blend of styles she has studied such as Integral, Iyengar, Restorative, Tantra, Taoist Yoga (Yin), Tibetan Healing Yoga (Lu Jong).
 She also incorporates the healing movement modalities of Qi Gong, Kum Nye (Tibetan Relaxation), body/ball rolling and a range of meditative techniques including Mudra Space Awareness.
 She weaves ancient yoga and Buddhist philosophy into her teaching, inspiring students to experience these ancient practices which remain relevant today in our lives.